 - Kale (though my kids won't eat this soup if I add kale LOL)

-Are you ready to try this Mexican-style chicken soup recipe for yourself?
+You may also love this Chicken Rice Soup recipe.
 This is what I call a dump-style soup.
 Easy with just a few steps that all come together in just one soup pot!

 Step 1: brown the onions, add the vegetables, and cook for about 5 minutes.

-Step 2: Add the broth, seasoning, and dump in the raw chicken breasts.
+Step 2: Add the broth and seasoning, and dump in the raw chicken breasts.